(Updated April 23, 2021)

 - All large events in Surrey have been cancelled through the fall and winter.

-- However, many of event organizers have been creative in coming up with new ways to host events in a safe way.
+- However, many event organizers have been creative and have come up with new ways to host events safely.

 - Keep up to date on virtual and in-person events by checking out our events calendar.